deepset-ai/haystack-integrations/integrations/google-ai.md

 Assemblage in art refers to the creation of a three-dimensional artwork by combining various found objects...
 ```

-### Multimodality with `gemini-pro-vision`
+### Multimodality with `gemini-1.5-flash`

-To use `gemini-pro-vision` model for visual question answering, initialize a `GoogleAIGeminiGenerator` with `"gemini-pro-vision"` and `project_id`.
+To use `gemini-1.5-flash` model for visual question answering, initialize a `GoogleAIGeminiGenerator` with `"gemini-1.5-flash"` and `project_id`.
 Then, run it with the images as well as the prompt:

 ```python
 import requests